duckie-team/quack-quack-android/README.md

 ### Preview

-QuackQuack's design components can be previewed by building the Playground module(or [quack-ui.duckie.team](https://quack-ui.duckie.team/)).
-It will be released on the Google PlayStore soon.
+QuackQuack's design components can be previewed by building the Playground module(or [quack-ui.duckie.team](https://quack-ui.duckie.team/) (not recommended)).
+If you don't feel like building it yourself, you can download it from the [Google PlayStore](https://play.google.com/store/apps/details?team.duckie.quackquack.playground).

 ### Usage